disgraceful/disgraceful/README.md

 I am passionate web developer with insatiable thrist for knowledge.
 I love creating solutions for my laziness, that can be usefull to others (i hope).
 For this I am using JavaScript/TypeScript.
 Also I used Vue.js, Vuex, Vuetify, Webpack, Firebase, Express.js, Axios & various APIs like Google, Twitter, Goodreads and many more!
 I am always looking forward learning something new and improve existing skills.

-I am currently working on a project for administrating your "virtual" book library.
+I am currently working on a project for administrating your "virtual" book library, called BookShelf.
 You can check the repositories right below this readme!
+I recently hosted it using Firebase Hosting!
+Check it out [here](https://bookshelf-a2203.web.app/)

 I am also looking for a job!
 Feel free to contact me on my [LinkedIn](https://www.linkedin.com/in/nkash/).